Muhammad Siddiq Al-Minshawi: Personal life

 Al-Minshawi belongs to a family of traditional Huffaz, Calligraphers, and Qaris; and like him, his father, Seddik Al Minshawy, and his brother, Mahmoud Al Minshawy, were professional Qurra, too.
-His son Mushaf Mulaim had also become a professional reciter teaching kids in the style of his father.
-He died on June 20, 1969, due to being afflicted by esophageal varices for a long period of his life.

 Legacy

 Al Minshawi's recitations continue to be amongst the well known due to his impeccable Tajweed and style.
 He was the author of many books on various aspects of the Quran, and was also involved in the calligraphic printing of the Quranic text and “World of Islam festival”.
 His status as a Qari was lofty: He held the title Shaykh al-Maqâri, and his opinions were frequently solicited and quoted by the media.
 One can count a generation of younger reciters among his imitators.
 Al Minshawi also recited in the presence of many significant figures such as the Egyptian President Gamal Abdel Nasser in Syria's Umayyad Mosque in 1959.
 Abdel Nasser had also invited Sheikh al Minshawi to recite at the funeral of his father's death in Alexandria, 1968.